saminoorsyed/algorithmStudy/arrays/arrayProblemTechniques.md

     4) threeSum: find three numbers that add to 0 from a list first sort the items in the list then for each item in the list. then loop through each item. if an item > 0 there is no way for the numbers to sum to 0, so break and return an empty array. if the number is <= 0 then perform a two pointer with the number and a hi pointer as well as a low pointer if the sum is too low, increment the low number. if the sum is too high, decrement the high number if it's just right, append the indices, decrement hi and increment low. repeat until low = hi

+    5) TopKFrequent: return the k most freq elements build a dictionary using the value at each index as a key and the count of each value as the value make a sorted list of the keys based on the values

+        built-ins:
+        --dictionary.keys(): returns a view object that should be cast to a list. the view object will change based on the dictionary in future calls. it points to the memory space of the dictionary.
+        --list():  casting to a list creates a copy of a list or a new list from an iterable including strings, tuples sets etc.
+        --lambda functions: lambda arguments: expression
+        --sorted(list(dict.keys()), key = lambda x: dict[x], reverse = true)

+    6) is Anagram: check if two strings are anagrams first check if the lengths are equal (saves some time) build a dictionary of the characters and their count for the first string for each character in the second string, decrement the count in the dictionary if any count is <0, break and return false.

+        built-ins:
+        --dict.get(char to look for, default value to return if no char in dict)

 # Building an answer using Modulo or floor division ore related arithmetic